 Looking for interesting art in the French Quarter?
 M.S.
 Rau Antiques has a secret room that you can visit to see some historical art and artifacts.

-A pyramid tomb in St. Louis Cemetery was built by actor Nicolas Cage.
+A pyramid tomb in St. Louis Cemetery in New Orleans was built by actor Nicolas Cage.
 Many theories surround the creation of the tomb, including one rumor that the actor is a member of the Illuminati.

 Some of the best and most historic murals in the city can be found in bus stations.
 The Greyhound Station (the New Orleans Union Passenger Terminal) houses amazing murals depicting Louisiana history.
 They were painted by Conrad Albirizio from 1951 to 1954.